moturesearch/office-action-citations/README.md

 If a match was not found using OpenAlex, we used Crossref (which can be used via Grobid).
 Grobid extracts and consolidates citations using Crossref.
 We sent a reasonably small number of citations to Crossref.
 This is important because Crossref is unsuitable for processing large numbers of citations.
 If Crossref was able to consolidate the citation (_i.e.,_ a DOI was found), we sent the DOI to OpenAlex to retrieve the meta-data for the citation.

 The pipeline diagram is below.
+Note that meta-data refers to a citation having information for: author, year, journal, and at least one of volume number, issue number, first or last page number.

 ![Image Alt text](/images/flowchart_method_v3_crop.jpg)